NonaSuomy/nonasuomy.github.io/_posts/2017-06-28-Infrastructure-Part-5.md

 Input your own scopes: https://www.googleapis.com/auth/googletalk Auhorize APIs
 ```

-Do not pick anything from the list click on the entry box at the bottom of the list and type
+Do not pick anything from the list click on the entry box at the bottom of the list and type.

 ```
 https://www.googleapis.com/auth/googletalk